cwseger/spotify-cli/README.md

 When you've created a new application you will have access to your `clientId` and `clientSecret`.

 ### Add Secrets File
-Add a file called client-secrets.json in the root of the directory.
+Add a file called .env in the root of the directory.
 It should look like this:
 ```
-{
-    "clientId": "<your client id here>",
+CLIENT_ID=<your client ID here>
-    "clientSecret": "<your client secret here>"
+CLIENT_SECRET=<your client secret here>
-}
 ```

 ### Build/Install